rabbitinspace/abyss/README.md

 and will leave the system almost like if you would install it by yourself when following official installation instructions.

-To keep it simple, the following choises were made:
+To keep things simple, the following choices were made:

 - Only UEFI systems are supported (yet?).
 - Only `glibc` is supported (yet?).